bhagyasree2895/avocado-map-reduce/README.md

 The dataset we choose is Avocado prices and want to see prices of avocado in each region of united states.

 ## Introduction:
 ##### It's also a well known fact that all Millenials live in their parents basements.
 Clearly, they aren't buying home because they are buying too much Avocado Toast!
+The main reason we took this dataset is for knowing how much volume of avocados are consumed.

 ## Data Source:
 #### link to Actual data source: https://www.kaggle.com/neuromusic/avocado-prices